JustinData/GA-WDI-Work/w10/d01/ASSIGNMENT_FILES/girl_on_fire.md

 Complex Version:

-1. Volunteers are called for
-  * if there are no volunteers, pick from the populace at "random", ie based on their tesserae
+1. Pick from the populace at "random", ie based on their tesserae
-    * if there are any drafted tributes, there is one last chance for volunteers to take their place
+    * Volunteers may step forward to replace the random choices
 2. Tributes are named, given their escort, and sent to the Capitol
-5. Tesserae are distributed for next year's Reaping
+3. Tesserae are distributed for next year's Reaping

 #### Addendum on death and destruction